permguard/permguard/site/content/docs/0.0.x/policy-as-code/authz-model.md

 ## **Metadata**

-This section defines the metadata of the **authz model**.
+This section defines the metadata of the **authorization model**.

 ## **Runtime**

-This section defines the available runtimes required by the **authz model**.
+This section defines the available runtimes required by the **authorization model**.
 Each of these runtimes is associated with a specific language and engine.

 Both of them have a version, and the **+** means from that version to any other version.
 Without it, the version is fixed.

 ## **Partitions**

-This section defines the partitions of the **authz model** and mandates the presence of a ```root``` partition.
+This section defines the partitions of the **authorization model** and mandates the presence of a ```root``` partition.
 Each partition is associated with a specific runtime and allows specifying if a schema is required.
 Along with this, it is required to specify the location, which has a path and a mode (```file``` or ```directory```).